 Nothing comes easy.
 This is not only an age-old saying but also the harsh reality.
 But if you are determined and have set your target before entering into a field, you will never fail.
 So, follow the above tips and become a Chartered Accountant.
 All the best!

 A good article and the author has meticulously mentioned about the detailed path of becoming a CA. It is a long course and so requires patience and concentration.
-Today for a certified CA person there are many opportunities in the financial and business world and as they know the intricacies of finance, commerce and business they have better chances of getting a job as well as going ahead in the organisation smoothly.
+Today for a certified CA person there are many opportunities in the financial and business world as they know the intricacies of finance, commerce and business.
 No business can thrive without financial and commercial considerations and it is evident that persons having their CA completed stand better chances for employment.

-The syllabus of CA is quite exhaustive and requires focus, hard work and concentration so only those who have will to execute such a dedication should think for it.
+The syllabus of CA is quite exhaustive and requires focus, hard work and concentration, so only those who have the will to execute such dedication should think of it.